MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-tenants-page-overview.md

 ## Tenant list

-The tenant list provides insights into the different tenants you have a contract with, including tenant onboarding status relative to Lighthouse.
+The tenant list provides insights into the different tenants you have a contract with, including their tenant Lighthouse onboarding status.
 The tenant list also lets you tag tenants to provide different filters throughout Lighthouse, and drill down to learn more about a given tenant and the status of its deployment plan.

-After your tenants meet the [Lighthouse onboarding requirements](m365-lighthouse-requirements.md), their status will show as **Active** in the tenant list.
+After your tenants meet the [Lighthouse onboarding requirements](m365-lighthouse-requirements.md), its status will show as **Active** in the tenant list.

 The tenant list lets you:

 - Automatically sort tenants by active, inactive, and ineligible.
 - Export the tenant list
 - Assign and manage tags
 - Search for tenants by name
 - Filter tenants by status, delegated administrative privilege (DAP), and tags.

 You may also select Choose columns on this page to customize your view.
 To inactivate the tenant or view and manage tags, select the three dots next to the tenant name.
 You can view individual tenants by either selecting the tenant name or by selecting one of the tags assigned to the tenant.